Barksdale Airman saves a life and takes home a trophy

+The world is filled with people who are concerned with human welfare or concerned with seeking out things to make human welfare better, that is the definition of a humanitarian; But it can be rare that a situation falls upon someone and that humanitarian act turns into a matter of life and death.

+The Patriot Award is an award that mirrors a humanitarian award in the sense that it celebrates people who have done great things because it is the right thing to do.
+Not only are first responders such as policemen, emergency medical services, and firefighters put up for the award, but also others who have made a similar impact in their community and went above and beyond the call of duty.

-Senior Airman Mikhayla Waugaman, 2d Communications Squadron executive communications technician, poses for a photo with the 2021 Patriot of the Year trophy at Barksdale Air Force Base, Louisiana, Sept.
-28, 2021.
-Waugaman was put up for the Patriot Award for her life-saving efforts on a Bomber Task Force deployment at the beginning of 2021 where she saved the life of a drowning snorkeler.
-(U.S. Air Force photo by Senior Airman Jovante Johnson)
+Senior Airman Mikhayla Waugaman, 2d Communications Squadron executive communications technician, was put up for the Patriot Award for her life-saving efforts on a Bomber Task Force deployment at the beginning of 2021 where she saved the life of a drowning snorkeler.

+“While on a BTF in Guam this past Spring, myself, as well as about seven others, witnessed an unconscious snorkeler while we were swimming in the Ocean,” said Waugaman.
+“I immediately swam to help the guy and with the help of his friend who was snorkeling with him, we swam him about 60 yards to shore.”

+Because of her heroic act, Waugaman was nominated for the award.
+However, Waugaman's life-saving efforts were only a single deed amidst many that earned her the nomination.

 |Date Taken: